 var currentCategory = transactions[i][3];

-// Skip if already categorized
+// Skip if already categorized manually

 if (currentCategory && currentCategory !== "Uncategorized") continue;

-var suggestedCategory = findBestMatch(description, ruleMap);
+var match = findBestMatch(description, ruleMap);

-transactionSheet.getRange(i + 1, 4).setValue(suggestedCategory);
+transactionSheet.getRange(i + 1, 4).setValue(match.category);

 }